wats0n/msp6prog/README.md

 Tested on Win7 x64 with Minispartan6+ [6SLX9].
 This tool would to be useful, but may not comprehensive for all condition.

-I wish it could be ready Flash Programming function before the course `6.004.2x Computation Structures: Programmable Architectures`.
+I wish it could be ready Flash Programming function for the course `6.004.2x Computation Structures: Programmable Architectures` on edX.org.
+I want to implement the programmable architecture on Minispartan6+.

 But there is no clear schedule to accomplish it.

 ##How to use?